-Hope of Israel Ministries (Church of YEHOVAH):
+Hope of Israel Ministries (Ecclesia of YEHOVAH):

-John D. Keyser
+by John D. Keyser

 The Four Courts of Dublin, which is the seat of the high courts of Ireland, at one time had a large dome decorated with life-like medallions of the world's greatest lawgivers.
 Unfortunately, this dome was destroyed by fire some years ago.
 These medallions however, constructed in "basso relievo," included the likenesses of King Alfred, Solon, Confucius, Moses and Ollamh Fodhla.
 Who was this Ollamh Fodhla, memorialized in the great dome of the Four Courts?